piotrkot/simple-mustache/README.md

 Tag names must be composed of any word characters (`A-Za-z0-9_`) including dot (`.`).

+Within tags spaces are allowed as long as they do not split the tag names.

 Feel free to fork me on GitHub, report bugs or post comments.